 Noted benefits when communication is improved

-Dire consequences can stem from ineffective communication among the staff.
-By contrast, effective communication among hospital staff produces the following outcomes:
+Effective communication among hospital staff produces the following outcomes:

 - Improved safety